footcoin (FOOTCOIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 footcoin Historical Price

-According to the latest data gathered on footcoin live price page, the current price of footcoin is 0USD.
-The circulating supply of footcoin(FOOTCOIN) is 1.00B FOOTCOIN , giving it a market capitalization of $137.17K.
+According to the latest data gathered on footcoin live price page, the current price of footcoin is 0.00014022USD.
+The circulating supply of footcoin(FOOTCOIN) is 1.00B FOOTCOIN , giving it a market capitalization of $140.23K.

 The footcoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FOOTCOIN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.